goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 **Core Contribution**

 PaLM 2 achieves **better performance than its much larger predecessor** while being significantly more compute-efficient.
-This challenges the "bigger is always better" paradigm in language modeling.
+This challenges the "bigger is always better" paradigm in Language Modeling.

 **Key Technical Insights**